Have you ever tasted perfectly smoked ribs that practically melt off the bone or a brisket so tender it barely holds together?

 - Rubs (especially sugar and some spices) caramelize.

-- Smoke particles stick to meat’s surface.
+- Smoke particles stick to the meat’s surface.

 - The outer layer dries out just enough to crisp up.